hilsdsg3/ML_for_finance/README.md

 ### Forecasting
 It is a process of making predictions of the future based on past trends and it can be made with either quantitative and/or qualitative methods.
 Forecasting can either be achieved by casual regression where the model relationship between at least two variables : explanatory and response.
-Time series is another type of forcasting and is a simple average of all past data as a forecast.
+Time series is another type of forecasting and is a simple average of all past data as a forecast.

 There is a difference between regression that uses variables to explain the response AD time series forecast which uses past data to predict the future.